taehoonlee/tensornets/README.md

         print(utils.decode_predictions(pred, top=2)[0])
 ```

-## Performances
+## Performance

 ### Image classification

 - The top-k errors were obtained with TensorNets on **ImageNet validation set** and may slightly differ from the original ones.
-The crop size is 224x224 for all but 331x331 for NASNetAlarge, 299x299 for Inception3,4,ResNet2, and ResNet50-152v2.
+The crop size used was 224x224 for all models except NASNetAlarge (331x331), Inception3 (299x299), Inception4 (299x299), InceptionResNet2 (299x299), and ResNet50-152v2 (299x299).
   * Top-1: single center crop, top-1 error
   * Top-5: single center crop, top-5 error
   * 10-5: ten crops (1 center + 4 corners and those mirrored ones), top-5 error